digital-futures-academy/airport-challenge/README.md

 Luckily, I was able to avert having to make significant changes.
 I deleted test 8 and refactored test 1 (the test for user story 1) and ensured that it would fail before writing code that passed test 1.
 Then I wrote a failing test 8 which actually turned out to be what I initially wrote for test 1.
 Finally, I refactored the source code so that test 8 was also passing.

-My final step was to write some unit tests for the mentioned edge cases and check if I had adequately accounted for them.
+My final step was to go through the main user stories and refactor them if needed and then to write some unit tests for the mentioned edge cases and check if I had adequately accounted for them.

 I finished by tiding everything up and documenting my approach to the challenge in this README file.